vsys-host/shkeeper.io/docs/multipayout.md

 ## Create a multipayout task

-To create a multipayout task you should make a POST request with list of JSON objects, each describing a recipient address and amount of USDT tokens to transfer to the recipient.
+To create a multipayout task you should make a POST request with list of JSON objects, each describing a recipient address and amount currency to transfer to the recipient.
 Both values should be strings.

 `<crypto>` in url refers to an ID of cryptocurrency that can be obtained from `/api/v1/crypto` endpoint: